Introduction

 ---|---|

-Account | Use this endpoint if you want to programmatically get access your account details and rate limits.
-This endpoint used by default if you don't specify an endpoint. |
+Account | Use this endpoint if you want to programmatically get access your account details, usage and rate limits.
+This endpoint is used by default if you don't specify an endpoint and is not rate limited. |

-Parse | This endpoint parses a complete name and returns the first name, middle names and last name.
-Additionally the result object also contains a persons gender, nationality, title and salutation. |
+Parse | This endpoint parses a complete name or email address and returns the first name, middle name and surname.
+Additionally, it will also return a persons gender, nationality, title, salutation and information about the email provider if the email address was used. |

-Generate | This endpoint generates a random, fictional complete name by combining a random first name and a random last name for any given country code. |
+Generate | This endpoint generates a random, fictional full name by combining a random first name and a random surname.
+Result object will also contain a fictional email address and a strong password.
+The random name can be generated for every country code or gender. |

 Extract | This endpoint extracts complete names of persons from any text.
-By using millions of first and last names we can extract names with an extremely high precision and accuracy. |
+By using millions of first names and surnames we can extract names with an extremely high precision and accuracy.
+Each result will be provided with a certainty score. |

 Response objects